Cold Feet and Hands? 7 Tips to Keep Them Warm

 Sleep with socks

 While heading to bed with socks on your feet may not heat things up in the romance department, they can help heat you up.
 Even the healthiest person may need some assistance on a cold winter night, and Tucci says that socks can do the trick.
 Need a pair you can wear every night?
 Ryan Anderson, a gearhead for Backcountry suggests the Smartwool PhD Outdoor Medium Crew Sock.
 Find out more reasons you should wear socks to bed.
+If your feet need a little extra pampering, homemade foot scrubs are the perfect solution.

 Wear the right kinds of gloves